imjoy-team/dev.imjoy.io/docs/development.md

 #### icon
 Defines the icon used in the plugin menu.
+You can choose the following formats:

-You can find different icons here https://material.io/tools/icons/ and used the specified name.
-Or, you can directly copy and paste Emoji, for example from [here](https://getemoji.com/).
+ 1. Use material icons, you can find different icons here https://material.io/tools/icons/ and used the specified name;
+ 2. You can directly copy and paste Emoji, for example from [here](https://getemoji.com/).
+ 3. Specify an URL to an image in JPEG, PNG or GIF format, recommended size: 64x64.
+ 4. If you set it as `null` or `""`, it will use `extension` in material icon.

 #### inputs
 Defines the inputs with json-schema syntax (http://json-schema.org/).

 For example, to define that the plugin uses png files, you can specify `"inputs": {"properties": {"type": {"enum": ["image/png"]}}, "type": "object"}` .
 You can also use the simplified format which assumes the inputs is an object and use json schema to describe the properties: `"inputs": {"type": {"enum": ["image/png"]}}`.

+Please also note that if you use a regular expression pattern in the schema to validate an string, you may want to set the `maxLength`, otherwise it will be very slow and can even crash while validating large string.
+For example, if we want to match an object contains `file_name` which ends with `.tiff`, we can set: `{"properties": {"file_name": {"type": "string","pattern": ".*\\.tiff$", "maxLength": 1024}}}`.

 #### outputs
 Defines the outputs with json-schema syntax (http://json-schema.org/).